eCommerce Website Development Cost

 What Kind Of A Website Do You Want?
 The Objective

-When eCommerce is mentioned, you might think of an online marketplace or an online store from a dedicated brand.
+When eCommerce Website Development Cost is mentioned, you might think of an online marketplace or an online store from a dedicated brand.
 However, eCommerce is more than just that.
-In simple words, it is a company selling their commodity to a buyer.
+In simple words, it is a company selling its commodity to a buyer.
 Whether it is sold to the consumer, seller to seller, buyer to buyer, or business to business, all of these fall into the category of eCommerce.
 Though, considering how your business might be different, you may require a few different types, which are:

 - Performance centric